nshimaza/thread-supervisor/README.md

 ```

 The extra function parameter in the signature of `MonitoredAction` is used for
-accepting the @unmask@ function which is passed by
+accepting the `unmask` function which is passed by
 `UnliftIO.Concurrent.forkIOWithUnmask`.
 Functions defined in this section help
 installing callback and converting type to fit to
 `UnliftIO.Concurrent.forkIOWithUnmask`.